Madeira

 Madeira: What the Charter Actually Looks Like

-Porto Santo deserves a dedicated overnight trip.
-The passage is 40 nautical miles in open water — a manageable half-day sail in good conditions with northeast trades behind you, and a satisfying test of seamanship.
+The most rewarding day itinerary heads west along the south coast past the dramatic lava cliffs at Cabo Girão (the second-highest sea cliff in Europe at 580 metres), rounding the western tip at Ponta do Pargo, and returning via the quieter north coast if conditions allow.
+Porto Santo deserves a dedicated overnight trip — a manageable half-day sail in good conditions with northeast trades behind you, and a satisfying test of seamanship.
 The island's nine-kilometre beach is a complete contrast to Madeira's volcanic drama: flat, sandy, warm, and largely deserted outside Portuguese holiday periods.

 What Charters Cost Across Portugal